 Significant elevation in blood pressure, including hypertensive crisis with acute impairment of organ systems, has been reported on rare occasions in patients treated with 5-HT1 agonists, including patients without a history of hypertension.
-Monitor blood pressure in patients treated with IMITREX tablets are contraindicated in patients with uncontrolled hypertension.
+Monitor blood pressure in patients treated with IMITREX.
+IMITREX nasal spray is contraindicated in patients with uncontrolled hypertension.